Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Abstract

 \section{Abstract}

-We derive the quantitative propagation of chaos in the sense of relative entropy for the 2D viscous vortex model with general circulations, approximating the vorticity formulation of the 2D Navier-Stokes equation on the whole Euclidean space, which is an extension of the previous works \cite{fournier2014propagation,jabin2018quantitative}.
-We improve our previous results in \cite{feng2023quantitative} to the more general case that the vorticity may change sign, allowing the circulations to be in different orientations.
-We also extend the results of \cite{wang2024sharp} to the whole space to obtain the sharp local propagation of chaos in the high viscosity regime.
-Both results of convergence rates are global-in-time on any finite time horizon and optimal among existing literature, thanks to the careful estimates using the Grigor'yan parabolic maximum principle and a new ODE hierarchy and iterated integral estimates.
+We derive quantitative propagation of chaos in the sense of relative entropy for the 2D viscous vortex model with general circulations, approximating the vorticity formulation of the 2D Navier-Stokes equation on the whole Euclidean space.
+Our results work on the general setting that the vortices are positioned on the whole space $\R^2$ and that the circulations are allowed to be in different magnitudes and orientations, which can be adapted to general unconfined realistic fluids with vorticity that may change sign.
+We provide explicit convergence rates which are optimal in $N$ and optimal in $t$ among existing literature.
+The key technical tools, which are our major novelty, are the sharp logarithmic growth estimates and a new ODE hierarchy and iterated integral estimates.